Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Introduction

-Budak et al.\ \cite{budak2011limiting} were the first to formulate the problem of misinformation prevention as a combinatorial optimization problem.
-By building upon the seminal work of Kempe et al.\ \cite{kempe2003} on \emph{influence maximization} for the single campaign model to handle multiple campaigns (``bad'' and ``good''), they present a greedy approach that provides a $(1 - 1/e - \epsilon)$-approximate solution.
-Unfortunately the greedy approach of \cite{budak2011limiting} is plagued by the same scaling issues as \cite{kempe2003} when considering large social networks and is further exacerbated by the added complexity of tracking multiple cascades which requires costly shortest paths computations.
-This leads us to the motivating question for this paper: Can we find scalable algorithms for the misinformation prevention problem introduced in \cite{budak2011limiting}?
+Budak et al.\ \cite{budak2011limiting} were among the first to formulate the problem of misinformation mitigation as a combinatorial optimization problem.
+By building upon the seminal work of Kempe et al.\ \cite{kempe2003} on \emph{influence maximization} to a model that can handle multiple campaigns (``bad'' and ``good''), they present a greedy approach that provides a $(1 - 1/e - \epsilon)$-approximate solution.
+Unfortunately, the greedy approach of \cite{budak2011limiting} is plagued by the same scaling issues as \cite{kempe2003} when considering large social networks and is further exacerbated by the added complexity of tracking multiple cascades which requires costly shortest path computations.
+This leads us to the motivating question for this paper: Can we find scalable algorithms for the misinformation mitigation problem introduced in \cite{budak2011limiting}?

-The scalability hurdle for the case of a single campaign was recently resolved by Borgs et al.\ \cite{borgs2012} when they made a theoretical breakthrough that fundamentally shifts the way in which we view the influence maximization problem.
+The scalability hurdle in the single campaign setting was recently resolved by Borgs et al.\ \cite{borgs2012} when they made a theoretical breakthrough that fundamentally shifts the way in which we view the influence maximization problem.
 Their key insight was to reverse the question of ``what subset of the network can a particular user influence'' to ``who could have influenced a particular user''.
 Their sampling method runs in close to linear time and returns a $(1 - 1/e - \epsilon)$-approximate solution with at least $1 - n^{-l}$ probability.
-In addition, Tang et al.\ \cite{Tang2014} presented a significant advance that improved the practical efficiency of the work by Borgs et al.\ through a careful theoretical analysis that rids the approach of \cite{borgs2012} of a large hidden constant in the runtime guarantee.
+In addition, Tang et al.\ \cite{Tang2014} presented a significant advance that improved the practical efficiency of Borgs et al. through a careful theoretical analysis that rids their approach of a large hidden constant in the runtime guarantee.
+Borgs et al.~\cite{borgs2012} leave open the question whether their framework can be extended to other influence propagation models.

-Borgs et al.~\cite{borgs2012} leave open the question whether their techniques can be extended to other influence propagation models.
-In this work, we resolve the question of \cite{borgs2012} for the misinformation prevention problem and achieve scalability in the multi-campaign model.
-We complement our theoretical analysis with extensive experiments which show an improvement of several orders of magnitude over Budak et al.~\cite{budak2011limiting}.